vemund0507/SDG-ontology-visualizer/README.md

 - A valid GraphDB license file

 **IMPORTANT**: To ease deployment, all containers are pre-built and uploaded to Docker Hub.
-This also includes environment variables like **access secrets, JWT-tokens and coniguration-urls**.
-If you want to change any of these settings, build change the environment-settings in `frontend/` or `backend/`, rebuild the images with your own tags and use these tags in the compose-files in `deployment/`.
+This also includes environment variables like **access secrets, JWT-tokens and configuration-urls**.
+If you want to change any of these settings, change the environment-settings in `frontend/` or `backend/`, rebuild the images with your own tags and use these tags in the compose-files in `deployment/`.

 ### Database, API, backend, or the whole application